Mcosta02/telegram-json-html-parser/README.md

 3. py app.py (to generate the report)

 * before running app.py you have to upload the JSON file from "BitNada-Results" telegram group on the root directory named "result-2021.json".
-The default installation already contains the result file from 01-01-2021 to publication date.
+The default installation already contains the result file from 01-01-2021 to publication the date.

 Report: